goodwithtech/dockle/README.md

 # Abstract

 `DockerGuard` is
-1) simple security auditing tool that helps you build secure Docker images
+1) Security auditing tool that helps you build secure Docker images
-2) check a docker configuration tool that helps you build [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) Docker images
+2) Helps you build [Best Practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) Docker images

 # How to use